How to make the color green can sometimes be a confusing topic to deal with, as it is often a difficult color to identify accurately.

 You can see a slight difference between the shades of green that red and green make when mixed together, when compared to the shades of green on the left.
 The shades on the right are much warmer and not as bright of a green.

 Whenever you mix a color with its complementary color it will make it less of its own color.
-For example, whenever a green is mixed with a red, these two colors mixed make green a lesser shade of green.
-The opposite is also true, in regards to the color red and green make.
+For example, whenever greens are mixed with a red, these two colors mixed make green a lesser shade of itself.
+The opposite is also true when it comes to mixing a red color.
 When you have red and green mixed together, the red will be a lesser shade of red.

 To unlock and get a better understanding of how colors work together, make sure to spend some time learning about the artist’s color wheel.
 Along with this complementary color wheel seen above, there are multiple variations of the color wheel that can help deepen your ability to mix colors.

-It is important to know how to mix lighter shades of green for the situations in which you need them.
-On the top row of the above color chart, you see that when green is mixed with white it creates a lighter green.
+It is important to know how to mix lighter greens for the situations in which you need them!

-Mixing green with white is probably the easiest and most commonly thought of in regards to what two colors make green lighter.
-However, you do not want to limit yourself to only lightening your greens with white.
-If you do, your mixture might start to look a little pasty and uninteresting as paintings that are mixed exclusively with white often look.
+Now, mixing green and white together is possibly the easiest (and commonly thought of) way to make green lighter.
+However, you do not want to limit yourself to only using white painting to lighten a green.
+If you do, your mixture might start to look a little pasty and uninteresting-as paintings that are mixed exclusively with white often look.

 In addition, pthalo green will darken your green quickly.
 The only downside is that it can be a very saturated color.
 So, you might need to mute the color a little bit with alizarin crimson.